I just love crochet angels, don’t you? Today I get to share beautiful crochet angel ornament pattern that is free and very easy to make!

 It’s really not too hard.
 Especially considering the stitches used are almost entirely single crochet, along with a few decreases.
 And I’ll have plenty of photos to help you out along the way!

-Get the 12 Days of Christmas Ornament Ebook!
+Get The Christmas Ornament Ebook!

 In this Ebook, you get ALL my ornament patterns in one PDF, so you can print them all out easily and not have to worry about ads.
 Not to mention, if you’re participating in the Christmas in July Crochet-Along, you’ll get early access to all the patterns before anyone else!

 Easy Crochet Angel Ornament Pattern

 - Pin this pattern to your pinterest boards

 - Buy the FULL bundle of ornament patterns